When attending parties and other activities you are reminded that you should: Wear minimal jewelry.

 Prearrange transport arrangements and designate an alcohol free driver.

-Parents and guardians are reminded that their children should: All wear identification cards bearing their name, name of parent/guardian, address and telephone number.
+All wear identification cards bearing their name, name of parent/guardian, address and telephone number.

 Not be left unsupervised at home.